saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

   registry: https://registry.npmjs.org
 ```

+>
-⚠️ `registry` can also be private internal npm registry source.
+> **NOTE:** `registry` can also be private internal npm registry source.
 It works along with [Sauce Connect](/testrunner-toolkit/running-tests#run-tests-on-sauce-labs-with-sauce-connect) to get access to your private internet from Sauce Cloud.
+>

 ### `packages`